 Established in 1990 as a direct result of well-documented, poor conditions of Orleans Parish public schools, Breakthrough New Orleans (BTNOLA) continues to respond to the ongoing need for high-quality supplementary educational services for children.
 BTNOLA, a non-profit organization, prepares high-potential middle school students with limited resources for rigorous academic experiences in high schools and colleges while inspiring bright high school and college students to become educators and advocates for education.

 Our “Students Teaching Students” model at Isidore Newman School is a tuition-free, year-round program that pairs underserved middle school students with enthusiastic young teachers.
-Upon acceptance, students are required to make a consecutive three-year middle school commitment, which includes an academically-rigorous full-day, six-week summer program and a school-year component.
+Upon acceptance, students are required to make a consecutive four-year commitment, which includes an academically-rigorous full-day, six-week summer program and a school-year component.
 In addition to refining core academic skills, students are encouraged to explore enrichment interests, attend field trips, and engage in college preparatory activities which continue throughout high school through the program’s College Readiness Initiative.

 The mission of Breakthrough New Orleans is to prepare high-potential middle school students with limited resources for academically rigorous educational experiences in high school and college, while inspiring and training high school and college students to enter the field of education and become advocates for educational equity.

 Breakthrough New Orleans (BTNOLA) is a tuition-free, academic program that serves its participants by providing rigorous programming throughout the year.

 As stated in the program mission, Breakthrough New Orleans serves two different populations – public middle school students living in the greater New Orleans area as well as high school and college students.
 Each can anticipate a rigorous but positive life-changing experience by participating in the program.